Sigmmma/mek/readme.txt

 check in whenever to see if something is new.
 Here's a quick rundown of what each thing is as of the time of me writing this:

+Halo_Bitmap_Optimizer_&_Converter:
+Read the hboc readme.txt

+Halo_TeXource:
+Capable of ripping the uncompressed source textures from a directory of tags to tga files.

+Mozzarilla:
+Read the mozzarilla readme.txt

+Mozzarilla(console):
+Same as the above, except it runs with a console window so you get a printout of errors if it crashes when starting up.

+Refinery:
+A new tag extractor that works for all types of Halo 1 maps and can extract open sauce tags and MUCH more.
+Read the refinery_readme.txt for more information.

+The Map Editor:
+Decided to get in on this stupid meme.
+This is literally just Refinery with a different title.

+These next ones are convertors that turn one type of tag into another type.
+The names of the types are the four character codes that the engine refers to them by, so if you need to know the full names of what converts what, just run the program and read its title.

 Convertor-Coll_to_Mod2:
 Converts a directory of model_collision_geometry tags into gbxmodel tags so they can be imported into 3dsmax.
 The converter requires that you also provide the gbxmodel that the collision goes to,